DigitalGizmo/mse21/docs/convert_legacy_env.rst

 	* maps uses Sites
 	* scholars has two many blocks

-Convert from Char null=True to default=''
+Convert from Char null=True to default='' in models.
 ::

 	, null=True)